davidbarna/syn-dev-tools/docs/build.md

 #### android
-If you install the android platform, you will to do the following:
+If you install the android platform, you will have to do the following:

 1. Create /certificates in your cordova app folder
 For android, create /certificates folder

 2. Install android sdk.
 It will be used to compile apk files